Last Updated on 14/02/2024 by Dochlaggie. Post first published on September 9, 2023.

 A well-socialized Pomeranian is lively to the point of getting super attached to people and doesn’t fancy the idea of leaving them.
-Generally, they make awesome pets because of how openly inviting they are in terms of friendliness.
+Generally, they make awesome pets because of how openly inviting they are regarding friendliness.

 However, they are not always excited about forced handling or physical association.
-So you should know about the signs that they are getting exhausted and know when to give them some space.
+So you should know the signs that they are getting exhausted and when to give them some space.

 Are Pomeranians Mean?

-Pomeranians aren’t mean, but they can become aggressive and suspicious around strangers especially if they start taking them for a threat.
-And also because of their size in comparison to people and animals larger than them.
+Pomeranians aren’t mean but can become aggressive and suspicious around strangers, especially if they start taking them for a threat.
+And also because of their size compared to people and most other dogs.

-Fear is another major contribution to the aggressive bout that takes place given the occasion.
+Fear is another major contributor to the aggressive bout, given the occasion.

 Are Pomeranians Stubborn?

-They also are picky eaters and would prefer you to keep indulging them in their favorite treats every now and then!
+They are also picky eaters and would prefer you to keep indulging them in their favorite treats occasionally!

 Do Pomeranians Need A Lot Of Attention?

-You need to take care of your Pomeranian dog, groom them, and take them to their potty spot every 3-5 hours.
+You must take care of your Pomeranian dog, groom them, and take them to their potty spot every 3-5 hours.
 The experience is similar to taking care of a baby.